Criminal Record Sealing

 Other Pathways for Record Clearing in DC

 • You may be eligible to have your conviction set aside under the Youth Rehabilitation Act (YRA) if you were convicted of an eligible crime committed at age 24 or younger.
-Under YRA, you can request to set aside your conviction even if the offense happened before the law was passed.
+Under the YRA, you can request to set aside your conviction even if the offense happened before the law was passed.

 • If you are a survivor of trafficking and were convicted of a crime as a result, you may be eligible to have your record sealed under the Trafficking Survivors Relief Amendment Act.
 The law allows survivors to seal convictions of offenses including, but not limited to, solicitation and possession.